PoisotLab/ms_svd_imputation/manuscript.md

 highest score (even though the model technically returns a score for all non-interactions).
-Since there have recently been a number of empirical investigations regarding host-virus associations, novel bat hosts of betacoronaviruses have been described following the assembly of the Becker *et al.* (2020) dataset used for the model.
+Since there have recently been a number of empirical investigations regarding host-virus associations, novel bat hosts of betacoronaviruses have been described following the assembly of the
+@Becker2020PreWil dataset used for the model.
 Therefore, we were able to examine and compare which of these novel identified bat hosts for betacoronaviruses have also been recovered by SVD, at all ranks between 1 and 5, to confirm the accuracy of this technique.

 # Results and Discussion